Skip to content

 The Seaboard System Railroad, though a relatively short-lived entity that existed from 1982 to 1986, represented a crucial phase in the consolidation of America’s southeastern railroads.
 Its history is a complex weave of mergers and corporate restructuring, stemming from a network of legacy roads and culminating in the formation of modern-day CSX Transportation.
 The Seaboard System was more than just a name change; it was a necessary and strategic consolidation that streamlined operations and set the stage for one of the nation’s major rail carriers.

 The story of the Seaboard System begins long before its official formation in 1982, rooted in the histories of several prominent southern railroads.
-For decades, the Southeast was a fiercely competitive battleground for rail traffic, most notably between the Seaboard Air Line (SAL) and the Atlantic Coast Line (ACL) railroads.
+For decades, the Southeast was a fiercely competitive battleground for rail traffic, most notably between the Seaboard Air Line Railroad (SAL), the Atlantic Coast Line Railroad (ACL) and the Southern Railway (SOU).

 The Seaboard Air Line